very-scary-scenario/nkd.su/docs/setup.rst

 To run the site in debug mode and not require a local PostgreSQL server, copy ``nkdsu/settings_local.example.py`` to ``nkdsu/settings_local.py``.
 ``settings_local.py`` is ignored by git, so if you have specific Django settings you want to apply, feel free to add them here.
+Then, to set up your local database, run ``python manage.py migrate``.

-You should now be able to verify that your local nkd.su instance is working.
-To run the local server, run ``python manage.py runserver``.
+You should now be able to do routine stuff; to run the development server, run ``python manage.py runserver``.
 To run the tests, run `pytest``.
 Have a look at the ``"scripts"`` section in ``package.json`` to see how to run the linters that get run in CI.